WATERVERSE/sdm-versions-manager/README.md

 - **subject**: Represents the main topic or subject of the data model (e.g., "Weather", "WaterQuality").
 Currently, every subject is a git repository.
 The subjects can belong to one or several domains.
 The domains represent industrial sectors.
 - **dataModel**: The name of the specific data model being stored in GitHub under the subject repository.
 - **version**: The schema version the data model on GitHub (found in the schema.json file) allowing for tracking of changes over time.
-- **schemaLink**: A URL or file path pointing to the full schema definition of the data model.
+- **schemaUrl**: A URL or file path pointing to the full schema definition of the data model.
 - **commitDate**: The date and time when this version of the data model was committed or last updated.
 - **commitHash**: A unique identifier (typically from version control systems like Git) associated with the commit that introduced or modified this version of the data model.